 That's where MD Clarity's Clarity Flow comes in.
 Comprehensive and user-friendly, this patient cost estimation software helps healthcare providers comply with the NoSA by providing accurate GFEs to consumers.
 Specifically, you can use Clarity Flow to:

-- Create, automate, and deliver patient cost estimates and GFEs via mail, text, and email
+- Create, automate, and deliver patient cost estimates and GFEs via mail, text, and email, most often without staff intervention

 - Collect upfront deposits from patients directly from online estimates